SynCon® vaccines: designed to provide powerful immune responses

 However, Inovio’s SynCon® vaccines have, in human studies for cervical dysplasia and HIV, generated best-in-class T-cell responses that exceed all these approaches.
 What is particularly exciting is that these responses include strong CD8+ T-cell responses which are able to kill targeted infected cells.
 In a recent human study, Inovio’s vaccine for cervical dysplasia demonstrated for the first time that a DNA-based therapeutic vaccine can produce immune responses with a killing effect on target cells and potentially reverse disease progression to cervical cancer.

 - Inovio’s synthetic DNA vaccines can be designed in weeks instead of months or years.
 They are manufactured by a fast and efficient fermentation process.
-They have a better stability profile and do not require maintenance of cold-chain requirements for storage and transport.
+They have a better stability profile at room temperature compared to conventional vaccines and may not require a cold-chain for storage and transport.
 These important advantages yield more timely vaccine development and can improve accessibility in nations with less developed infrastructure.

 - The novel SynCon® genetic sequences, which do not exist in nature, are patentable.